Buf CLI inputs

 txtpb

 A Buf image in text format.
-In modern usage of Protobuf, JSON is generally preferred, but many legacy usages of Protobuf still use the text format.
+In modern usage of Protobuf, JSON is preferred, but many legacy usages of Protobuf still use the text format.

 Use compression=gzip